-Although the CCO does not intend to spend more of the quasiendowment than the board-approved amount designated for current operations, funds could be made available if necessary.
+Although the CCO does not intend to spend the quasi-endowment, these funds could be made available if necessary.

 3. FAIR VALUE MEASUREMENTS

 Following is a description of the valuation methodologies used for assets measured at fair value.

 Money market, fixed income mutual, equity mutual, exchange traded equity and alternative investment mutual funds: Valued at the price of one fund share, which is calculated by dividing the fund's underlying assets and liabilities by the total number of shares held by the fund at year-end.
 Factors considered in valuing the underlying assets and liabilities include quoted prices in active markets, as well as other significant observable inputs (level 1 inputs).